-Whether you're the manager or owner of a coffee shop, your main objective will be the same: to enhance its profitability.
+Whether you own a coffee shop or are planning on starting a new coffee shop, your main objective will be the same: to enhance its profitability.

 The world of profit margins is a tricky one to navigate, but the good news is that there are several actions you can take to improve your profitability.